 Shana Dobson (+950) defeated Mariya Agapova by Knockout at 01:38, Round 2

-Dobson was a huge +950 underdog coming into this fight which took place at UFC Vegas 7 in August 2020.
-Dobson was on a 3-fight losing streak and had yet to get a win in the UFC proper.
-On the other hand, Agapova was on a tear and sitting at 8-1-0 in her professional MMA career.
+Shana Dobson was a huge +950 underdog coming into this fight which took place at UFC Vegas 7 in August 2020.
+She was on a 3-fight losing streak and had yet to get a win in the UFC proper.
+On the other hand, Mariya Agapova was on a tear and sitting at 8-1-0 in her professional MMA career.

-Oddsmakers set the line on Dobson to win at a whopping +950.
-If you had placed a $100 bet on Dobson to beat Agapova, you would have won $950.
+Oddsmakers set the line on Dobson to win at a whopping +950 – meaning if you had placed a $100 bet on her to win, you would have won $950.
 Not a bad UFC betting profit!

 Matt Serra (+850) defeated Georges St Pierre by Knockout at 03:25, Round 1